TREYCSE/Virtual_Detention_Frontend/README.md

 * Develop ML in Node.js: Execute native TensorFlow with the same TensorFlow.js API under the Node.js runtime.

-* Run Existing models: Use TensorFlow.js model converters to run pre-existing TensorFlow models right in the browser.  - what I am using⁉️
+* Run Existing models: Use TensorFlow.js model converters to run pre-existing TensorFlow models right in the browser.  - what I am using!

 * Retrain Existing models
 Retrain pre-existing ML models using sensor data connected to the browser or other client-side data.